RomainFallet/the-simplest-minimalistic-angular-starter-project-ever/README.md

 But wouldn't it be better if the browser reloads itself once the Webpack bundling is finished?
 Automatically?

 Of course, it would be!
-Let's do it with the Lite server package (Unix users will need to add `sudo` before this command):
+Let's do it with the `lite-server` package (Unix users will need to add `sudo` before this command):

 ```
 npm install -g lite-server@2